###TITLE###

 Manometric sea level changes

-Manometric sea level changes are due to several processes, including the atmosphere - ocean circulation, sea level fingerprints and the global water cycle.
+Manometric sea level changes (Figure 3) are due to several processes, including the atmosphere - ocean circulation, sea level fingerprints and the global water cycle.
 Climate modes, such as the El Nino Southern Oscillation, Arctic Oscillation, North Atlantic Oscillation or Southern Annular Mode, also significantly influence manometric sea level changes (e.g. Pfeffer et al., 2022).

 Barystatic and manometric products

-• Barystatic sea level changes from satellite gravimetry with uncertainties at 1-sigma: monthly time series from April 2002 to August 2025
+• Barystatic sea level changes from satellite gravimetry with uncertainties at 1-sigma: monthly time series from April 2002 to February 2026

-• Manometric sea level changes from satellite gravimetry with uncertainties at 1-sigma: monthly grids with 1 degree spacing from April 2002 to August 2025
+• Manometric sea level changes from satellite gravimetry with uncertainties at 1-sigma: monthly grids with 1 degree spacing from April 2002 to February 2026

 • Barystatic sea level changes from sea level budget with uncertainties at 1-sigma: monthly time series from January 1993 to June 2023